mccalluc/walkle/docs/about.md

 - Instead of guessing the letters, you try to walk there.
 - Instead of telling you which letters are right, it tells you how much further and in what direction.

-The goal location is based on the date, so anyone in your area will get the same goal on the same day.
+The goal location is based on the date, so anyone in your area will get the same goal on the same day (if you've selected the same grid size).
 It's a bit like geocaching.
 If travel in your area is constrained in certain directions (oceans, highways, dragons, ...), you can pick a goal farther north/east/south/west.